Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 that a mask created with one array can be used on another array, so long as it has the same shape.
 It's common to have multiple arrays representing different data about the same set of points.
-You may wish to select a subset of one array based on the value of the corresponding point in another array.
+You may wish to select a subset of one array based on the values of the corresponding points in another array.

 For example, suppose we wanted to plot the function $f(x) = 4x\sin(x) -
 \frac{x^2}{4} - 2x$ on $[-10,10]$.
 We can set `x = np.linspace(-10, 10)` and